 We are developing a self-sustainable hospital in an extremely under-served area of the Indian state of Jharkhand.
 This rural area lacks access to a capable health facility despite the strong prevalence of malaria, typhoid, tuberculosis and dysentery as well as high infant mortality rates.
 We exist to serve and support this resilient community.

 We believe in the power of community.
 We believe together we can do great things.
 The collective soul of this hospital is made up of the intent of hundreds of donors across the globe who have each given a little to create lot.
 Our belief is that if we extend our hand, people will get up and be able to stand on their own.

 In India, we have partnered with Jagriti Vihara, a well-respected Indian NGO established in 1975 in Jharkhand by esteemed educator Shri S. Upadhyay.
-Jagriti Vihara currently operates numerous local programs including a school and a vocational training center.
-The organization has also run a health clinic that will serve as the foundation for the hospital.
-Jagriti Vihara will oversee the hospital’s construction and daily operation.
+They have been our partner through construction of the hospital and will continue to oversee its daily operations.
+Jagriti Vihara currently operates numerous local programs, vocational training, and schools for hundreds of children.
 This partnership will bypass established interests and political squabbles and engage a committed local organization with a proven record of serving the local community.

 Access to basic healthcare in rural India has been extremely limited, despite the acceleration in economic growth over the last decade.
 This has had a vast impact on India’s population where over 60% live in rural areas.
 Inequity in India’s healthcare system has led to the proliferation of highly preventable diseases.
 Women and young children are among those most impacted: